ivanwitzke/agendor-php/README.md

 Install it using [Composer](https://getcomposer.org/):

 `composer require ivanwitzke/agendor-php`

+or download the [latest zip file](https://github.com/ivanwitzke/agendor-php/archive/master.zip) and extract to your project folder, then require the `agendor-php/Agendor.php` file.

+    <php
+        require("PATH_TO_PROJECT_FOLDER/agendor-php/Agendor.php");

 Then on the controller (where you are going to use it) we set the API Key / Token